cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 ## CFunc

-`CFunc` in Cangjie refers to functions that can be called by C code, which come in three forms:
+`CFunc` in Cangjie refers to functions that can be called by C language code, and there are three forms:

 1. `foreign` functions modified by `@C`
 2. Cangjie functions modified by `@C`
-3. `CFunc` lambda expressions, which differ from regular lambdas in that they cannot capture variables.
+3. `lambda` expressions of type `CFunc`; unlike ordinary lambda expressions, `CFunc lambda` cannot capture variables.

 <!-- run -->